logictester/rdg/source/index.rst

 .. note::

-   Please see Appendix A for additional deployment options, using an on-premise NPS server with STA NPS Agent installed
+   Please see :ref:`Appendix A <appendix-a>` for additional deployment options, using an on-premise NPS server with STA NPS Agent installed